Program Terms: |

 International Business

-France • Morocco • Belgium • Germany
+France • Belgium

-The International Business Traveling Seminar is designed for students interested in an academic and cultural experience in France, Morocco, Belgium, and Germany.
+The International Business Traveling Seminar is designed for students interested in an academic and cultural experience in France, Morocco, and Tunisia.
 Students gain exposure to the diverse facets of international business while visiting countries at different stages of economic development.
 While in Europe and North Africa, students visit major multi-national organizations and locally-run businesses as well as meet with public officials responsible for economic policy in order to build a well-rounded understanding of the global market.
 Students have the opportunity to learn from and exchange their observations with experts from IAU as well as distinguished on-site scholars and local guides.

 Mediterranean Basin

-IAU’s January Term (J-Term) Traveling Seminar builds visual literacy in the history of art and archaeology as well as examines philosophical literature of the Mediterranean Basin- from Antiquity to the Middle Ages.
+The Mediterranean Basin Traveling Seminar builds visual literacy in the history of art and archaeology as well as examines philosophical literature of the Mediterranean Basin- from Antiquity to the Middle Ages.
 The seminar cultivates strong research and critical thinking skills and develops students’ abilities to synthesize cultural, historical, political, and social information as it relates to the visual arts.
 The experiential learning component consists of a series of site visits made by academic experts from IAU in addition to local guides and experts in the field of history, art history, and archaeology.

-France • Spain • Italy
+France • Italy

 There is a strong social service component to this seminar, as students will visit NGO's and meet with creative ordinary citizens who are striving to invent solutions to their most vexing problems such as fighting poverty and providing education to their children.